Debriefing Resource Center

 Meet Your Facilitators

-Tara and Maggie have worked together as consultants supporting the Mid-Atlantic Patient Safety Center in numerous Trauma-Informed Leadership Trainings and a statewide Perinatal Debriefing Initiative.
-Through these projects Tara and Maggie created Debriefing for Sustainability in Healthcare.
+Tara and Maggie have worked together as consultants supporting the Mid-Atlantic Patient Safety Center in numerous grant funded Trauma-Informed Leadership Trainings and a statewide Perinatal Debriefing Initiative.
+Through these projects Tara and Maggie created the program, Debriefing for Sustainability in Healthcare.

 Together they are championing debriefing as communication tool to address trauma in healthcare through clear frameworks, practical tools, and research-backed language that guide interventions, trainings, and ongoing study, laying the foundation for debriefing as a national standard of practice.